Noemidiaz/pands-project/README.md

 ## Investigating data set using Python

 In this analysis project, Python is used as the main method or tool.
-The reason why is due has powerful libraries for facilitate data manipulation and frames, statiscal operations, support for mathematical functions and visualization through graphics.
+The reason why is due has powerful libraries for facilitate data manipulation and frames, statistical operations, support for mathematical functions and visualization through graphics.
 The libraries are imported in the _analysis.py_ file.

 Some basic libraries imported are:
 ```